kony/Foodie/README.md

 The app contains metrics for the below things:
 Foodie is a restaurant app have following cases

-Has google and Facebook logins,
+Has google{for android} and Facebook logins,

+User can update their information,

 Finding the nearby restaurants,